earamburo/Hopscotch/README.md

 # Hopscotch
-Virtual Game that allows player to play a version of the childhood hopscotch game
+Virtual Game in C# that allows player to play a version of the childhood hopscotch game